buzzqw/TUS/OBSS/OBSSv2-eng.md

 while holding this **wand**, you can use two actions to spend 1 or more of its charges to cast Arcane dart through it, as the eponymous spell.
 Each charge generates 1 dart.
 The wand has 7 charges.
 The wand regains 1d3+1 spent charges at dawn.

+### Wand of Comfort

+**Rarity:** Uncommon; **Cost:** 2500 gp

+while holding this **wand**, you can use two actions to spend 1 charge to touch a creature and remove one of the following conditions: frightened, charmed, or poisoned.
+The wand can also suppress pain, granting the target advantage on their next Constitution Saving Throw made within 1 hour.
+The wand has 7 charges and regains 1d6+1 spent charges each day at dawn.

 ### Wand of Lightning

 **Rarity:** Rare; **Cost:** 32000 gp